 Shifting/Operating Transmissions

-This unit must introduce shifting patterns and procedures to the students so that they can proficiently perform basic shifting maneuvers.
-This must include training each student to execute up and down shifting techniques on multi-speed dual range transmissions.
-The importance of increased fuel economy utilizing proper shifting techniques should also be covered with the driver/student in this unit.
+This unit must introduce shifting patterns and procedures to the trainees so that they can proficiently perform basic shifting maneuvers.
+This must include training each trainee to execute up and down shifting techniques on multi-speed dual range transmissions if appropriate.
+The importance of increased fuel economy utilizing proper shifting techniques should also be covered with the trainee in this unit.

 Backing and Docking

-This unit must prepare students to back and dock the tractor-trailer safely.
+This unit must prepare trainees to back and dock the tractor-trailer safely.
+This unit must cover “Get Out and Look” (GOAL), evaluation of backing/loading facilities, knowledge of backing set ups, as well as instruction in when now to back with use of spotters.

 Coupling and Uncoupling

-This unit must provide instruction for the student to develop the skills necessary to conduct the procedures for safe coupling and uncoupling of tractor-trailer units.
+This unit must provide instruction for the trainee to develop the skills necessary to conduct the procedures for safe coupling and uncoupling of tractor-trailer units.

 SAFE OPERATING PROCEDURES

 The units in this section teach the practices required for safe operation of the tractor-trailer on the highway.
-Entry-level CDL driver-trainees must be taught how to apply their basic operating skills in a way that ensures their safety and that of other road users under various road, weather, and traffic conditions.
+Entry-level CDL trainees must be taught how to apply their basic operating skills in a way that ensures their safety and that of other road users under various road, weather, and traffic conditions.

 Visual Search

-The purpose of this unit is to enable students to visually search the road for potential hazards and critical objects.
+The purpose of this unit is to enable trainees to visually search the road for potential hazards and critical objects, including instruction on recognizing distracted pedestrians/distracted drivers.
+This unit would include instruction in a trainee’s personal awareness of their surroundings, including at truck stops, and at shipper/receiver locations.

 Vehicle Communications

-The purpose of this unit is to enable students to communicate their intentions to other road users (e.g., proper signaling).
-Students will learn techniques for different types of communication on the road.
+The purpose of this unit is to enable trainees to communicate their intentions to other road users (e.g., proper signaling).
+Trainees will learn techniques for different types of communication on the road, including proper use of headlights, turn signals, four-way flashers, and horn.
 Instruction in proper utilization of eye contact techniques with other drivers and pedestrians will be covered in this unit.

 Speed Management

-The purpose of this unit is to enable students to manage speed effectively in response to various road, weather, and traffic conditions.
-Emphasis must be placed upon maintaining safe vehicular speed.
+The purpose of this unit is to teach trainees to manage speed effectively in response to various road, weather, and traffic conditions.
+The trainee must be brought to understandthat driving proficiency cannot compensate for speed that is excessive for prevailing conditions.
+Emphasis must also be placed upon maintaining safe vehicular speed.

 Space Management

-The purpose of this unit is to enable students to manage the space required for safe vehicle operation.
+The purpose of this unit is to enable trainees to manage the space required for safe vehicle operation.
 Emphasis must be placed upon maintaining appropriate space surrounding the vehicle under various traffic and road conditions.

 Night Operation

-Students will learn how to operate safely at night.
+Trainees will learn how to operate safely at night.
 Emphasis must be placed upon the factors affecting operation of CMVs at night.
 Night driving presents specific factors that require special attention on the part of the driver.
 Changes in vehicle safety inspection, vision, communications, speed, and space management are needed to deal with the special problems night driving presents.

 Extreme Driving Conditions

 This unit must provide instruction addressing the driving of CMVs under extreme driving conditions.
 Emphasis must be placed upon the factors affecting the operation of CMVs in cold, hot, and inclement weather and on steep grades and sharp curves.
 Changes in basic driving habits are needed to deal with the specific problems presented by these extreme driving conditions.
-Students will also learn proper tire chaining procedures in this unit.
+Trainees will also learn proper tire chaining procedures in this unit.

 ADVANCED OPERATING PRACTICES